AEVO-lab/HyPPO/README.md

 \> python3 hyppo.py --infiles=myfile1.fa,myfile2.fa,myfile3.fa --workdir=./work --outdir=./out

 where the files, separated by a comma, are *aligned* fasta of phylip sequence files.
 If the sequences are not aligned, a naive Needleman-Wunsch implementation that maximizes identical pairs  will be used.
+There are also options to use other alignment software (see below) - if so mafft is recommended as it wields the most accurate results on simulations.
 The gene names must have the format SPECIES__GENE to identify their species (the format can be changed, see below).

 It is highly recommended to specify a --workdir=[workdir] directory, as HyPPO can create many temporary files.